-Note: When operations such as DB Instance scaling or system upgrades like OS patching are initiated for Multi-AZ deployments, for enhanced availability, they are applied first on the standby prior to an automatic failover.
+Note: When operations such as DB instance scaling or system upgrades like OS patching are initiated for Multi-AZ deployments, for enhanced availability, they are applied first on the standby prior to automatic failover.
 As a result, your availability impact is limited only to the time required for automatic failover to complete.
-Note that Amazon RDS Multi-AZ deployments do not failover automatically in response to database operations such as long running queries, deadlocks or database corruption errors.
+Note that Amazon RDS Multi-AZ deployments do not fail over automatically in response to database operations such as long running queries, deadlocks or database corruption errors.

 Failover is automatically handled by Amazon RDS so that you can resume database operations as quickly as possible without administrative intervention.
-When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB Instance to point at the standby, which is in turn promoted to become the new primary.
+When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
 We encourage you to follow best practices and implement database connection retry at the application layer.
-Failover times are a function of the time it takes crash recovery to complete.
-Start-to-finish, failover typically completes within three to six minutes.

 Yes, you can gain visibility into the location of the current primary by using the AWS Management Console or DescribeDBInstances API.